jsocketpp 1.0

 Represents socket-related errors in the jsocketpp library.

-SocketException is the standard exception type thrown by the jsocketpp socket library whenever a socket-related operation fails (such as connect, bind, send, or receive).
-It stores both an error code and a human-readable message describing the error.
+SocketException is the standard exception type thrown by the jsocketpp socket library whenever a socket operation fails (e.g., connect, bind, send, or receive).
+It encapsulates both a platform-specific error code (e.g., errno or WSA error) and a descriptive error message.

 Example: Catching and Handling Socket Exceptions